alirezanet/Gridify/README.md

 ---

 ## Multiple OrderBy
-OrderBy accepts a comma separated field names follow by `asc` or `desc` keyword. by default, if you don't add these keywords, gridify assumes you need Ascending ordering.
+OrderBy accepts comma-separated field names followed by `asc` or `desc` keyword. by default, if you don't add these keywords, gridify assumes you need Ascending ordering.